TopDevBeast53/helix-smart-contract/solana_anchor/README.md

 ```

 ## Admin Panel
-Admin can check the program owned NFTS and transfer the ownership back to the user.
+Admin can check the program owned NFTs and transfer the ownership back to the user.

 ### Functionality
 - Admin can initialize the state by clicking <code>Initialize</code> button.